Get a Florida Financial Power of Attorney in minutes

 All the forms you need to create a personal estate plan

-The process takes less than an hour, and you can complete it from the comfort of your home.
+The process takes less than an hour, and you can complete it from the comfort of your home

-Decide who your agent will be and what authority you want them to have.
-Then, simply answer a few questions.
+Indicate who your agent will be and what authority you want them to have

-Print and sign your document following the instructions.
-This may include signing in front of witnesses or a notary.
+Carefully follow the instructions provided in the form, which may include signing your documents in front of witnesses or a notary

 When making a power of attorney, you should follow these steps:

-Understand How a Financial POA Works in Florida
+Understand how a POA works in Florida

 A power of attorney is a legal document that allows a person (the principal) to give another person (the agent) the legal authority to act on the principal’s behalf.
 When the agent acts under a power of attorney, their actions are legally binding on the principal.